FOLLOW US

 Travel Advice

-This travel advice page also covers the Vatican City.
+This travel advice also covers Vatican City.

 Before you travel

 No travel can be guaranteed safe.
-Read all of the advice in this guide and and any specific travel advice that applies to you:
+Read all the advice in this guide.
+You may also find it helpful to:

 Travel insurance

 If you choose to travel, research your destinations and get appropriate travel insurance.
-Insurance should cover your itinerary, planned activities, and expenses in an emergency.
+Insurance should cover your itinerary, planned activities and expenses in an emergency.

-This page reflects the UK government’s understanding of current rules for people travelling on a full ‘British Citizen’ passport from the UK, for the most common types of travel.
+This information is for people travelling on a full ‘British citizen’ passport from the UK.
+It is based on the UK government’s understanding of the current rules for the most common types of travel.

 COVID-19 rules